alan-turing-institute/AutSPACEs/00-project-documentation/platform-design/platform-design/platform-architecture/README.md

 # Design Architecture

 This folder contains key information about how the pages of the AutSPACEs platform fit together and how someone can navigate the platform.
-To go the repository where the code for the AutSPACEs citizen science platform is being developed, click here: [AutSPACEs](https://github.com/alan-turing-institute/AutSPACEs).

 ## [Information Architecture](autspaces-ia-diagram-15-11-2021.md)